jestjs/jest/packages/jest-diff/README.md

 ## Usage of default export

-Given values and optional options, `diffLines(a, b, options?)` does the following:
+Given values and optional options, `diffLinesUnified(a, b, options?)` does the following:

 - **serialize** the values as strings using the `pretty-format` package
 - **compare** the strings line-by-line using the `diff-sequences` package